Equity Minute - International Day for the Elimination of Violence Against Women

 Consider exploring some of these resources as part of your planning.
-The first is a resource for educators that address sexual violence in a variety of age-appropriate ways.
+The first is a resource for educators that addresses sexual violence in a variety of age appropriate ways.
 The second offers examples of women leaders who are working for social change.
 And finally, the third is a fact sheet about violence against women in Canada.

 Drawing the Line on Sexual Violence: dtl.whiteribbon.ca/for-educators

 1The Violence Against Women Survey, Statistics Canada, 1993.
 Although more up-to-date data would be preferable, no recent Statistics Canada survey has asked women about their lifetime experience of violence.
 Available: http://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&SDDS=3896&Item_Id=1712.